 Unserviceable student loan debts.
 New college graduates unable to land their first job.
 Hundreds of thousands more are under-employed (either working part-time or in a job that doesn’t require a degree).
 The benefits of a college degree are simply not worth what they used to be, and that might make a priority out of attending college on the cheap.

+Teaching college-bound high schoolers how to manage their money is the first step towards getting through college without incurring massive debt.
 Here are some options that will not require six figures in tuition and fees, and nearly as much in student loan debt after the fact.
 Some are radical, but the times are changing.

 Attending college on the cheap – Old fashioned work-study